ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.fritzdect/README.md

 * blind alert state -> decode bit array

 ## Changelog
+### 2.2.4
+* correction: number format from admin page for times and tsoll

 ### 2.2.3 (npm)
 * buttons setmodeon/off/auto have now initial value false, and when triggered with true get false again (for next trigger)
 * buttons blindsclose/stop/open have now initial value false, and when triggered with true get false again (for next trigger)